DinaraKnyazeva/DinaraKnyazeva/README.md

 - 🌱 I’m currently learning ReactJS, JS.
 - 💬 Ask me about anything.
-- 📫 How to reach me: LinkedIn, Telegram, Email
+- 📫 How to reach me: LinkedIn, Telegram

 ----